fineconstant/play-hateoas/README.md

   * change implementation using `database.config.DatabaseProvider`
     * H2 in-memory
     * PostgradeSQL Docker`docker/start-postgres.sh`

+#### TODO:
+* Create SQL Migrations using some tools
-* NoSQL dbs support with TODO
+* Provide NoSQL databases support (Cassandra, Elasticsearch)
+* Remove `javax.xml.bin" % jaxb-api` dependency when Akka and Scala is ready for it (JDK 9 compatibility)
+* Update Coursier to version working with SBT 1 / JDK 9